amcginn92/Shell-Project/README.md

 file descriptor positions.
 Of course the execution was done with the programExec function, so we
 could run standard programs in our PATH.

+- Piping was handled in **myPipes.c** file.
+We count the number of pipes, create a pipe array
+of this length, and then fork all of our children.
+From here, the parent close all of its fds,
+and we implemented logic to have each child redirect their output as necessary.
+Executing the
+process with our original programExec function was creating an additional process for each child,
+so we had to create another program execution function that essentially did the same things
+without forking.
+This lead to further divided logic pertaining to background processes.
+This
+logic needed to be applied to both redirection and piping functions and was really the most
+flawed part of the program, albeit functional.

+- Background processes, as said previously, have been applied to separate areas of my code,
+as we got further in the project, this seemed to be the only feasible approach.
+In hindsight
+creating a more reusable way of doing this would be beneficial for future changes to the project.

 <font size="10">Testing</font>
 Some of the paths inside of the PATH environment variable did not actually exist.
 After